Unlocked (Denzel Curry and Kenny Beats album): Background and recording

 After some time, people reached out to Curry to have him watch Freddie Gibbs' appearance on The Cave, a bi-weekly freestyle series hosted by and uploaded onto YouTube by Beats.
 Curry had a positive reaction to the episode's freestyle section and called Kenny Beats, prompting their first dialogue since their aforementioned feud.
 In August 2019, Denzel Curry appeared on an episode of The Cave and was immediately followed up by the pair recording Unlocked.

 The tracklist looking the way it does was both intentional and unintentional.
 According to Beats, on the last day of recording the album he opened the project on his iTunes and the tracklist had all sorts of unusual signs and symbols.
 Deciding that this would contribute to the energy and feeling of the project, he and Denzel chose to leave the titles the way they were.

 Stereogum and Complex reported that the recording session lasted three days.
 However, Pitchfork and Consequence of Sound reported that the album's recording took place over a 24-hour period.
 In an interview with Pigeons & Planes, Kenny Beats mentioned the three day frame of the project's recording, stating "72 hours sounds crazy when you're working at a normal pace but that can happen when someone works as hard as Denzel."
 Curry mentioned that "Kenny cancelled everybody else’s sessions to dedicate time to this.
 When you get to Kenny's studio, it's a real vibe.
 Ain't no fuckery gonna go down in there.
 He's on go on the keyboard and the pads, and I'm on go with my vocals."
 In the Pigeons & Planes interview, the duo mentioned Madlib, Stones Throw Records, and the Wu-Tang Clan as influences on the project's sound.
 Kenny's production on the project was noted by multiple outlets for its inclusion of samples.

+The album cover is a homage to the cover for Organized Konfusion's Stress: The Extinction Agenda.